Creative9991/Mission-Command-Control-Center/README.md

 ## Space Agencies Application

-This is a Space Agencies related application, user should have to loggedin to see the complete data related to space agencies around the world.
+As a space exploration enthusiat, I have created a small app that gives you more insight in to the space agencies around the world and other outer space related information.

+Special thanks to:

+Nasa Open Public APIs
+Isro/api github
+International space station current location tracker (Open Notify APIS)

+## Technologies

+Reactjs, Nodejs, Expressjs, AWS Dynamodb,jspdf, html2canvas etc

 ## Available Scripts